Jacksonblair/boardproj/notes.md

 	# CORE FEATURES

+		Keep setting up post links
+			- Make sure you cant make a post link on a board, that links to a post on the same board.

 		Tools for board feed editing
 			- Edit button
-				- Pressing it shows checkboxes for every post
+				- Pressing it shows checkboxes for every post TICK
 				- Save as... (saves as a post-link to one of your boards)
 				- Delete (Should only show if user is owner of board)

-		Access functionality:
-			- When creating a board, a board_access row should be created with owners details.
-			- If a board is public, access is not checked upon viewing.
-			- If a board is not public, access is checked before viewing.

 		Settings page for boards
 			- Delete button